evaitl/taylor/index.md

 This presentation is a project assignment for the Coursera Developing Data Products class.
 The tool presented here should NOT be used for any purpose in its present form.

-The shinyapp is an online calculator the computes and displays the Taylor rule using data downloaded from [FRED](https://fred.stlouisfed.org/).
-The taylor rule equation is:
+The shinyapp is an online calculator the computes and displays the [Taylor rule](https://en.wikipedia.org/wiki/Taylor_rule) using data downloaded from [FRED](https://fred.stlouisfed.org/).
+The Taylor rule equation is:

 $$  N = I + E + i(T – I) + o(\log(P) – \log(O)) $$